digital-asset/daml-platform-observability-example/README.md

 The project is self-contained: providing scripts to generate requests for which metrics are collected for display in the Grafana dashboards.

-*Please bear in mind that this project is provided for illustrative purposes only, and as such may not be production quality and/or may not fit your use-cases.
-The samples have been tested on MacOS and Linux -- some Docker images may not be available for Windows.
+**Please bear in mind that this project is provided for illustrative purposes only, and as such may not be production quality and/or may not fit your use-cases.**

-This repository does not accept Pull Requests at the moment.
+**This repository does not accept Pull Requests at the moment.**

 This project uses Daml v2.6.0 or newer.
+The examples have been tested on MacOS and Linux — some Docker images may not be available for Windows.

 ## License

-** You may use the contents of this repo in parts or in whole according to the 0BSD license.  **
+**You may use the contents of this repo in parts or in whole according to the 0BSD license:**

 > Copyright (c) 2023 Digital Asset (Switzerland) GmbH and/or its affiliates
 >